shubhanshu24510/Task-Reminder/README.md

 ![architecture](https://github.com/user-attachments/assets/0bdebc42-69a1-41a2-ad8f-d57d3cbf9124)

 The data layer is composed of repositories that handle business logic tasks such as retrieving data from a local database or fetching remote data from a network.
 This layer is designed to prioritize offline access, functioning primarily as an offline-first repository of business logic.
 It adheres to the principle of "single source of truth," ensuring that all data operations are centralized and consistent.<br>

-**Task Manager** is an offline-first app, meaning it can perform all or most of its essential functions without an internet connection.
-This design allows users to access core features reliably, regardless of network availability, reducing their need for constant updates and decreasing data usage.
-For more details on how to build an offline-first application, you can visit [Build an offline-first app](https://developer.android.com/topic/architecture/data-layer/offline-first).

 ## Modularization